Replace Docker Desktop on Mac with a concrete setup alternative (Kubernetes included)

 To have a Linux host I was running a vagrant virtual machine with a docker inside.
 Rather heavy as a working environment!
-But recently I found a turnkey and easy to set up solution to have Docker and Kubernetes on Mac without going through Docker Desktop.
+But recently I found a turnkey and easy-to-set-up solution to have Docker and Kubernetes on Mac without going through Docker Desktop.
 We will see a toolset to achieve that.

 Lima is a project that allows you to launch Linux virtual machines on MacOS with automatic file sharing, port forwarding, and containerd.
 To install containerd on Mac, you have to compile sources and this can be tedious and long.
-This is the main motivation of the project:
+This is the main motivation for the project:

 "The goal of Lima is to promote containerd including nerdctl (contaiNERD ctl) to Mac users, but Lima can be used for non-container applications as well. " https://github.com/lima-vm/lima#motivation